abdidarmawan007/k8s-gcr-images-cleaner/README.md

 ### Best practices structure GCR repo
 - create 2 cron for staging and production
-- run cron stagin every day and run every 1 week for production (we can know on staging if there is an error)
+- run cron staging every day and run every 1 week for production (we can know on staging if there is an error)
 - for prodcution `asia.gcr.io/zeus-14235464232132/production-gcr`
 - for staging `asia.gcr.io/zeus-14235464232132/staging-gcr`